OutSystems/docs-odc/src/eap/architecture/intro.md

 ---
 <div class="info" markdown="1">

 Some features mentioned in this article may require add-ons to the ODC Platform edition.
-Please contact the OutSystems field team for more information.
+Please contact your OutSystems account team for more information.

 </div>